autism-101/hugo-website/content/english/newly-diagnosed.md

   content: "Here are a some Autism and disability websites that have wonderful content about a range of topics including dealing with sensory issues, finding jobs, school and work accomodations, discussions on disclosure and living autistically."
   background_class: "bg-light"
   features:
+  - image: "images/asan.jpg"
+    content : "##### AutisticAdvocacy.org

+    <a href=\"https://autisticadvocacy.org\" text=\"ASAN\">Autistic Self Advocacy Network</a> is a nonprofit that \"seeks to advance the principles of the disability rights movement with regard to autism.
+ASAN believes that the goal of autism advocacy should be a world in which autistic people enjoy equal access, rights, and opportunities.
+We work to empower autistic people across the world to take control of our own lives and the future of our common community, and seek to organize the autistic community to ensure our voices are heard in the national conversation about us.
+Nothing About Us, Without Us!\"
+    "

   - image: "images/neuroclastic.jpg"
     content : "##### Neuroclastic.com